hmfaysal/hmfaysal-omega-theme/_posts/2018-12-23-Data-Driven-Execution-Environments.md

 </VoDump>
 ```

+So, we can see that information on the roles and resources allocation are included in this.

 ----

 ## References and Footnotes

 [^NIST_NVD]: The [National Vulnerability Database (NVD)](https://nvd.nist.gov) of the [U.S. National Institute of Standards and Technologies](https://nist.gov) for example provides a [control](https://nvd.nist.gov/800-53/Rev4/control/AC-2) addressing the management of unused accounts.
-[^NameTheFunctionKind]: I cannot for the life of me remember the term used to refer to functions which are guaranteed to give unique results for every input value.
+[^NameTheFunctionKind]: I cannot for the life of me remember the term used to refer to functions which are guaranteed to give unique results for every input value. **Update**: turns out I was looking for [Injective Function](https://en.wikipedia.org/wiki/Injective_function).
+HT [@benclifford](https://twitter.com/benclifford/status/1084802910612062209)
 [^TrimmedVOCard]: The VO card has been trimmed of a lot of content which didn't add to the current discussion.
 [^StrategyInRuby]: I've chosen to write it as if it were in Ruby, but you get the idea, hopefully.
+[^batch]: This is also widely referred to as a "batch" service, in other cloud providers.